MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 ## Azure facilitation

 **Collecting and analyzing performance data:** Azure Monitor is a cloud monitoring service that provides visibility into the health and performance of your applications.
 Use it to collect and analyze metrics, logs, and other telemetry data.
 You can configure Azure Monitor to collect performance data for your workload.
+Add a [diagnostic setting](/azure/azure-monitor/essentials/monitor-azure-resource#monitoring-data-from-azure-resources) for each resource to send metrics to a location that your workload team can access as they build alerts and dashboards.
+Metric data is available for short-term access.
+For long-term access or for access from a system that's outside of Azure Monitor, send the metric data to your unified sink to the access location.

 Within Azure Monitor, you can use Azure Monitor Logs to collect, analyze, and visualize log data from your applications and systems.
 You can configure Azure Monitor Logs to ingest logs from your application, including application-level logs and infrastructure logs.
 By aggregating logs, you can cross-query events and gain insights into the performance of your application.
 For more information, see [Azure Monitor Logs cost calculations and options](/azure/azure-monitor/logs/cost-logs) and [Pricing for Azure Monitor](https://azure.microsoft.com/pricing/details/monitor/).